 The Best Neighborhoods To Live In Lima For Nomads

-Miraflores is one of the most popular neighborhoods to live in Lima for nomads, expats, and even locals.
+Miraflores is one of the most popular neighborhoods to live in Lima for nomads, expats, and even locals who are trying to decide between Barranco or Miraflores.
 This neighborhood is well-known for its amazing array of restaurants, bars, and its proximity to the sea.
 Most tourists will stay in Miraflores since many of the city’s best hotels are here, next to the malecon.
 If you’re looking for a centric location, to be seaside, and to be close to an expat community, then Miraflores is your place.

 Where to eat